bitsmuggler/browser-document-encryption-showcase/README.md

 # 🔐 Local PDF Encryption with React

-This showcase demonstrates how to **securely encrypt and decrypt PDF files in the browser** - with no data ever sent to a server.
+This showcase demonstrates how to securely encrypt and decrypt PDF files in the browser - without sending data to a server.

 ## 🚀 Features